5 Times It’s Worth Taking a Lower Paying Job to Be Happy

 Some jobs are torture, and we are all willing to admit that on occasion.

 Your boss might pay well, but they could take it as an open door to treat you poorly.
 Your coworkers might be gossipy jerks who make every moment of your shift unbearable.
-The work itself might be so mundane that you feel like you’re wasting your time on pointless efforts.
+The work itself might be so mundane that you feel you’re wasting your time on pointless efforts.

 If any of those are the case, it might be time to start looking elsewhere.